-NAME Position Position AGE Carole S. Ben-Maimon, M.D.
-President and Chief Executive Officer 63 Michael Celano Chief Financial Officer and Secretary 63
+NAME POSITION AGE Carole S. Ben-Maimon, M.D.
+President and Chief Executive Officer 64 Michael Celano Chief Financial Officer and Secretary 64 Gopi Shankar, Ph.D., MBA, FAAPS Chief Development Officer 52

-Carole S. Ben-Maimon, M.D. - For biographical information for Carole S. Ben-Maimon, M.D., see "Board of Directors-Continuing Directors."
+Carole S. Ben-Maimon, M.D. - For biographical information for Carole S. Ben-Maimon, M.D., see "Board of Directors - Director Nominees."

 Michael Celano has served as our Chief Financial Officer since May 2020 and as our Secretary since April 2021.
 Prior to joining the Company, Mr. Celano served as the Chief Financial Officer of The Columbus Organization, a provider of services for individuals with intellectual and developmental disabilities, since January 2020.
 From May 2019 to January 2020, Mr. Celano performed consulting work.
-Mr. Celano has also served as the Chairman of the Board of Directors of OraSure Technologies, Inc. ("OraSure"), a publicly-traded company, specializing in point-of-care diagnostic tests and specimen collection devices, since April 2018.
-Before his appointment as Chairman of the Board of OraSure, Mr. Celano served as a director for OraSure since October 2006.
 From January 2018 to May 2019, Mr. Celano served as the Chief Operating Officer of Recro Pharma, Inc. ("Recro"), and from July 2016 to January 2018, Mr. Celano served as Chief Financial Officer of Recro.
 Between 2015 and June 2016 Mr. Celano was self-employed providing consulting services to healthcare companies.
 From 2013 to 2015, Mr. Celano served as Chief Financial Officer of DrugScan, Inc., a clinical laboratory services company.
 Prior to that, Mr. Celano served as the Chief Financial Officer of Kensey Nash Corporation, a biomaterials company, from 2009 to 2012.
 From 2007 to 2008, Mr. Celano also served as Chief Financial Officer for BioRexis Pharmaceutical Corporation ("BioRexis"), a biopharmaceutical company.
 Before joining BioRexis, Mr. Celano served as a partner with KPMG LLP ("KPMG") where he was co-leader of its National Life Science Practice.
 Mr. Celano also was co-leader of the Life Science Practice for Arthur Andersen LLP before he joined KPMG.
+Mr. Celano previously served on the boards of directors of OraSure Technologies, Inc. ("OraSure"), a publicly-traded company specializing in point-of-care diagnostic tests and specimen collection devices, from October 2006 to November 2022, and as the chairman of the board of OraSure from April 2018 to November 2022, and Performance Health, a consumer health care product manufacturing company, from 2015 to 2016.
 Mr. Celano holds a B.S. in Accounting from St. Joseph's University.